Last Updated: Octobert 7, 2025

 Individual Navigators

-Individuals can look up both prelicensing and continuing education approved courses here.
+Individuals can look up both prelicensing and continuing education approved courses on the NAIC's State Based Systems Lookup Search tool - opens in new window.

 An additional option to obtain prelicensing education and continuing education credits is through the annual Wisconsin Health Insurance Enrollment Conference.
-Additional information can be found here.
+Additional information can be found on Covering Wisconsin's website - opens in new window.

 To assist candidates in preparing for the examination, the Office of the Commissioner of Insurance (OCI) has assembled the following materials: